 If we talk of interdisciplinary education one thing is really important however: neither side should strive to replace the other and try to encroach on the other's competences and responsibilities.
 If, for example, you try to teach craft techniques to non-craftspeople because you think you have a better understanding of cultural heritage than the vocationally educated, you will very quickly find yourself in a spiral of de-professionalisation.
 In a sixweek course you can learn a craft just as surely as a music lover becomes a concert pianist in six weeks.
 Unfortunately, all this already exists.
 The most annoying is when volunteers and interns carry out work up on the scaffolding without collectively agreed pay and without professional instruction in health and safety at work.
-The technical term for this is illicit work, and it not only harms all craftspeople and craftsmanship, but it is the worst publicity you can think of for cultural heritage conservation.
+The technical term for this is illicit win-win-situation for both themselves and for craft companies, if curricula were adapted to the reality of the restoration industry.